deniboi123/ICL/README.md

 ICL, also known as Iframe Cookie Logging is a method that gets cookies in a iframe element.
 ICL is really easy to implement as it uses built-in JS functions.
 We load the iframe and we can get the cookies in it.

 ### Should i worry about this method?
 No, most websites like ROBLOX, Twitter and other sites have implemented a feature that blocks any third party iframes from accessing its contents which prevents this method from being used.
+And yes this only works on IE, (maybe legacy microsoft edge) and yeah.

 ````js